 The structure of a media system as a whole demonstrates the relative strength and importance of local and regional media for their users.
-A prominent role of regional media and the press in particular in preserving and fostering media pluralism has been recognised in numerous scholarly works92.
-Rich and well-developed regional media may compensate for a lack of external diversity within highly concentrated national markets.
+A prominent role of regional media and the press in particular in preserving and fostering media pluralism has been recognised in numerous scholarly works.83 Rich and well-developed regional media may compensate for a lack of external diversity within highly concentrated national markets.

 A relative strength of regional daily newspapers in a particular media system shows the level of its decentralisation and potential to offer information from diverse sources for local and regional communities.
-In their pioneering study Europeans Read Newspapers, 93 Karl Erik Gustafson and Lennart Weibull measured the relationship between circulation of national newspapers published in the capital and the circulation of regional newspapers published outside the capital.
+In their pioneering study Europeans Read Newspapers, 84 Karl Erik Gustafson and Lennart Weibull measured the relationship between circulation of national newspapers published in the capital and the circulation of regional newspapers published outside the capital.
 The results demonstrated that in countries with a weak and centralised press, only a small proportion of newspapers are published outside the national centre.
 Countries with a decentralised and diverse press had both a strong national and local/regional press.
-The decentralisation test proposed aims to measure not only the relative strength of regional daily newspapers, but also local TV, radio stations and local portals in a particular media system over a longer period of time.
+The decentralisation test proposed in the context of this study aims to measure not only the relative strength of regional daily newspapers, but also local TV, radio stations and local portals in a particular media system over a longer period of time.

-The Dutch Media Authority (Commissariaat voor de Media) observed that the big Dutch cities can be characterised as 'one-paper cities', and consolidating publishing activities has inevitably lead to a restructuring of newspaper markets as 'one-paper regions'.94 Due to sustained concentration, the regional press landscape has also constantly shrunken in the new EU Member States, and the number of competing dailies has declined.
+The Dutch Media Authority (Commissariaat voor de Media) observed that the big Dutch cities can be characterised as 'one-paper cities', and consolidating publishing activities has inevitably lead to a restructuring of newspaper markets as 'one-paper regions'.
+Due to sustained concentration, the regional press landscape has also constantly shrunken in the new EU Member States, and the number of competing dailies has declined.

 In many cases, there are no actual competitors and the same regional area and activities of more publishers in some provinces are limited or do not overlap.
-Initiating a parliamentary debate on local press ownership within the UK, MP Austin Mitchell stressed that provincial
+Initiating a parliamentary

-94 The Dutch Media Authority (Commissariaat voor de Media) (2003) A View on Media Concentration: Concentration and Diversity of the Dutch Media 2002, Hilversum.
+85 The Dutch Media Authority (Commissariaat voor de Media) (2003) A View on Media Concentration: Concentration and Diversity of the Dutch Media 2002, Hilversum.